v-tach/Thesis/Thesis Outline/Outline.md

 ####_Do opiates affect the clinical evaluation of patients with acute abdominal pain?_[#Ranji:2006ki]

+## Objectives

+In emergency conditions morphine is considered the standard against which other analgesics are measured.
+The effects of morphine are dose-dependent

 ## Reproducible Research
 1. Open formats (text, markdown)
 1. Open analysis
-1. Open access (Open Source Software, website, git)
+1. Open access (Open Source Software, website)
 1. Open publication
+1. Collaboration and tracking tools

 ### Open Formats
 Open formats allow for the use of Free and Open Source Software (FOSS) available to perform a systematic review and metaanalyis.
 This in turn opens the the study for external review by anyone.
 There is no lockdown to any particular piece of software.